-Shanee Abouzaglo is a sophomore on the pre-medical track studying Health Science.
+Shanee is a senior on the pre-medical track studying Health Science.
 In addition to volunteering with the Social Adjustment and Bullying Prevention Lab, Shanee also works as a Student Health Ambassador, serving as a peer educator on wellness and liaison between Student Health Services and Terriers.
 She has a specific interest in anxiety and disordered eating among college students.
 Shanee hopes to pursue a career as an Emergency Medicine physician.

 Shivani is a junior in the College of Arts and Sciences studying Sociology and Economics.
 In addition to volunteering with the Social Adjustment and Bullying Prevention Lab, Shivani also works as a Student Health Ambassador, serving as a liaison between Wellness and Prevention Services and the student body.
 Her specific interests include patient advocacy and mental health.
 She plans to attend law school and hopes to focus on health law.

 Iffah is a junior at CAS studying psychology.
 She is interested in anything psychology, music, film, german language and food related.
 At the moment, she is wondering why some people are forever kind whereas some commit crazy crimes, and why some people are better at persevering at goals compared to others.
 Moreover, she strongly believes that the world would be a better place without bullying (including verbal bullying) which is why she is volunteering at this lab.
 On top of volunteering at the Social Adjustment and Bullying Prevention Lab, she is helping around at BUTV’s pop show down and at Model United Nations events.
 She would like to experience working as a clinical psychologist and a film-maker